Process Token Request

 The value of responseContent is a JSON string which contains an access token (and optionally

-an ID token), so it can be used as the entity body of the response."action" is "TOKEN_EXCHANGE", it means
+an ID token), so it can be used as the entity body of the response.The following illustrates the response which the service implementation must generate and return to the client application.

 that the request from the client application is a valid token exchange